-The amount of federal expenditures for the United States Environmental Protection Agency loans represents the expenditures incurred under the loan during the year ended December 31, 2020 in addition to expenditures funded by grant proceeds.
-The United States Environmental Protection Agency requires that the current year expenditures incurred under the loan be reported on the schedule rather than the beginning balance of the loans.
+The amount of federal expenditures for the United States Environmental Protection Agency programs listed on the schedule represent the expenditures incurred under certain loans during the year ended December 31, 2021.
+The United States Environmental Protection Agency requires that the current year expenditures incurred under the loans be reported on the schedule rather than the beginning balance of the loans.